wrattler/wrattler/aiassistants/README.md

 docker-compose up
 ```

+Once everything starts, you will see something like _"wrattler_client_1: Compiled succesfully"_.
+It might take some time before this happens, but when it's ready, you can open Wrattler in your
+browser by going to [http://localhost:8080](http://localhost:8080).

 To stop Docker, you can hit `Ctrl+C`.
 You will then probably need to run `docker-compose down`
 which fully removes all the running Docker images.
 You can also see if there are any
 left running using `docker ps` and use `docker kill` to stop anything that's left